-ACT initially prepares three reports when you take the ACT: student report, high school report, and college/scholarship agency report.
+When you take the ACT, three reports are prepared: student report, high school report, and college/scholarship agency report.

 High school report.
-Your high school will also receive a report if you authorized it when you registered.
-High school counselors may use the information to help you plan appropriate coursework supporting your college and career goals.
-Schools also use this information to plan courses.
+If you authorize it when registering, your high school will also receive a report.
+High school counselors can use the information to help you plan appropriate coursework supporting your goals.
 Some schools include your test score on your official transcript.
-The high school report also contains your score and college and career planning information.
+The high school report contains your scores and college and career planning information.

 College/scholarship agency report.
 When you register for the ACT, you can choose four colleges or scholarship agencies to have your scores sent to for free.
-You can select two more for an additional fee.
-This report includes the same information found on the student and high school reports, high school grades you reported, and performance predictions for specific college programs and courses.
-This is the same report that will be sent to additional schools and agencies you choose at a later date.
+You can also select two more for an additional fee.
+This report includes the same information found on the student and high school reports, high school grades, and performance predictions for specific college programs and courses.

-For more information about the ACT and score reporting, visit www.actstudent.org.
+For more information about the ACT and score reporting, visit actstudent.org.

 Source: ACT's News You Can Use